cyanpencil/ms_thesis/structure.md

 ##### 3.1 Goals
-Give a rundown of specific goals that we set ourselves at the start of the project
+Give a rundown of specific goals that we set ourselves at the start of the project Tell me the design goals here! :)

 ##### 3.2 System overview
 High level rundown of how retrowrite works.
 Explain how it is split into a single Symbolizer and multiple possible instrumentation modules
+This will be a figure and not an individual section.

 ##### 3.3 Symbolizer
 High level rundown of how the original x86 Symbolizer works.
 Explain the key challenges introduced by porting it to ARM: